Do Female Parrots Have Periods?

 If red spots appear in cage then make take your parrot to the vet immediately for check up.

-If you'd like to read similar articles to Do Female Parrots Have Periods?, we recommend you browse around our Pets category.
+If you want to read similar articles to Do Female Parrots Have Periods?, we recommend you visit our Pets category.